guiribmedeiros/ecoleta-api/README.md

 npm install
 ```

-Once your dependencies are installed, to run all Knex.js migrations and build your application's database schema, execute the `migrate` command:
+Once your dependencies are installed, in order to run all Knex.js migrations and build your application's database schema, execute the `migrate` command:

 ```
 npm run migrate
 ```

-After building your database your database, you may use the `db:seed` command to seed your database.
+After building your database, you may use the `db:seed` command to seed it.

 ```
 npm run db:seed